 As the sole purpose of the widget demo application is to demonstrate the usage of the UI elements provided by the Scout framework, no server side data access and/or business logic is required.
 Therefore, the widget demo application has been designed as a client only application.
 As a side effect, the architecture of this widget application may also be used as a template to build similar client only applications with the Scout framework.
 It is important to note that this architecture can only be recommended for very simple applications.
-For more complex software packages, for example personal digital archives or private accounting software, it is not recommended to implement the business logic and the access to the database in the application® client plugin.
+For more complex software packages, for example personal digital archives or private accounting software, it is not recommended to implement the business logic and the access to the database in the application's client plugin.
 A much cleaner approach is to take advantage of the offline support provided by the Scout framework.
 As in typical Scout client server projects, the presentation logic can be implemented in the client plugin and business logic and access to a (local) database are located in the server plugin.
-A detailed description of this setup including step-by-step instructions is available on the Scout Wiki.
-[47: Standalone Client with DB Access: http://wiki.eclipse.org/Scout/HowTo/Create\a\Standalone\Client\with\DB\Access].
-In the text below the client only setup of the widget demo application is explained by looking at the main differences to the setup of the 0Hello World0 application introduced in Chapter 0Hello World0 Tutorial.
+A detailed description of this setup including step-by-step instructions is available on the Scout

+Wiki.
+[44: Standalone Client with DB Access: http://wiki.eclipse.org/Scout/HowTo/Create_a_Standalone_Client_with_DB_Access].
+In the text below the client only setup of the widget demo application is explained by looking at the main differences to the setup of the "Hello World" application introduced in Chapter "Hello World" Tutorial.

-Listing 16.
+Listing 15.
 The setup of the client session in the Scout widget demo application.